wp-plugins/social-locker/readme.txt

 <li>NEW: added the "onp_sl_locker_options" filter for developers to change the locker options through php.</li>
 </ul>

+<strong>Important:</strong> if you use CDN, please purge your CDN after installing the update.

 <strong>v.3.2.3 - 02 Mar 2014</strong><br />
 <ul>
 <li>FIXED: A lot of minor bugs.</li>